-Advocates for a public, high-speed community network for Northampton Massachusetts
+Advocates for a public, high-speed municipal network for Northampton Massachusetts

 Notes from our coalition meeting on October 4th